jonnyDoin/python-bkprecision/python/xln_power_supply/README.md

 - [xln_gen_pgm_sine.py](./xln_gen_pgm_sine.py) — generates a sinewave burst waveform in PROG1
 - [xln_run_pgm.py](./xln_run_pgm.py) — executes the program stored at PROG1
 - [xln_wave.py](./xln_wave.py) — generate a staircase waveform and display realtime voltage and current
+- [list_ports.py](./list_serial_ports.py) – lists all USB serial ports (USB CDC) in the system.
+Use to find your serial port.
+The XLN series has a Silicon Labs CP1202 Serial to USB bridge.

 <br>